 This section explains the types of treatments that are the standard of care for multiple myeloma.
 “Standard of care” means the best treatments known.
 When making treatment plan decisions, you are also encouraged to consider clinical trials as an option.
 A clinical trial is a research study that tests a new approach to treatment.
 Doctors want to learn if it is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
 Clinical trials are an option to consider for treatment and care for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Research for new myeloma treatments is very active, and many clinical trials are offered.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 Descriptions of common types of treatments used for multiple myeloma are listed below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

 The information below is divided into treatment options for people without symptoms and for people with symptoms.
 In addition, treatment options may depend on whether the patient is newly diagnosed with myeloma or is experiencing a recurrence of the disease.
 Take time to learn about all of your treatment options, including clinical trials, and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+These types of talks are called “shared decision making.”
+Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision making is particularly important for multiple myeloma because there are different treatment options.
 Learn more about making treatment decisions.

 Active surveillance for people without symptoms

 People with early-stage myeloma and no symptoms, called SMM (see Stages), may simply be closely monitored by the doctor through checkups.
 This approach is called active surveillance or watchful waiting.
 As noted previously, if there is evidence of bone thinning, or osteoporosis, periodic infusions of bisphosphonates to reverse this process may be recommended.
-There are also clinical protocols, or processes, used to evaluate whether using medications called targeted therapy (see below) or immunotherapy (see Current Research) can prevent or delay myeloma from developing into a disease that requires treatment.
+There are also clinical protocols, or processes, used to evaluate whether using medications called targeted therapy (see below) or immunotherapy (see below and Latest Research) can prevent or delay myeloma from developing into a disease that requires treatment.
 If symptoms appear, then active treatment starts.
-Currently, clinical trials are being done to identify and treat patients with “high-risk” SMM, which means those who are at risk of developing symptoms within 18 months to 2 years.
+Two clinical trials in high-risk SMM have shown that early treatment can slow the progression to myeloma with symptoms for some patients, but whether this helps people live longer is not known.

 Overview of treatment options for patients with symptoms

-Treatment for people with symptomatic myeloma includes both treatment to control the disease as well as supportive therapy to improve quality of life, such as by relieving symptoms and maintaining good nutrition.
+Treatment for people with symptomatic myeloma includes both treatment to control the disease as well as supportive care to improve quality of life, such as by relieving symptoms and maintaining good nutrition.
 Disease-directed treatment typically includes drug therapy, such as targeted therapy and/or chemotherapy, with or without steroids.
-Stem cell transplantation may be an option.
+Bone marrow/stem cell transplantation may be an option.
 Other types of treatments, such as radiation therapy and surgery, are used in specific circumstances.
 Each type of treatment is described below.

 The treatment plan includes different phases.

-Consolidation with more chemotherapy or stem cell transplant
+Consolidation with more chemotherapy or bone marrow/stem cell transplant.

 Therapies using medication